cirosantilli/linux-cheat/net/index.md

 #sftp

-ftp with ssh encryption
+FTP with ssh encryption

 #samba

-open source linux implementation of the SMB/CIFS networking protocol used by default on windows
+Open source Linux implementation of the SMB/CIFS networking protocol used by default on Windows.

-it allows for file, printer and driver sharing on a network
+It allows for file, printer and driver sharing on a network.

-best option for cross platform file transfers
+Best option for cross platform file transfers.

 #browser

 ##firefox

-comes by default

-search with default engine:
+Search with default engine:

     firefox -search asdf

-starts with disabled extensions in case they are causing a crash:
+Starts with disabled extensions in case they are causing a crash:

     firefox -safe-mode

 ##w3m

-ncurses web broser!
+ncurses web browser!

-might save you if x goes down
+Might save you if X goes down or if you can't have it.

 #files